-- Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters. - Develop ideas for generating research income, and present detailed research proposals to senior researchers. - Use specialist scientific equipment in a laboratory environment. - Act as a source of information and advice to other members of the group. - Represent the research group at external meetings/seminars, either with other members of the group or alone. - Carry out collaborative projects with colleagues in partner institutions, and research groups. - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so. - Teach or undertake ad-hoc teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects).
+- Gather, analyse, and present scientific data from a variety of sources. - Contribute to discussions in both one-to-one meetings and team lab meetings.
+Share research findings with colleagues in partner institutions, and research groups by producing clear power point presentations. - Contribute to wider project planning, including ideas for new research projects. - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so. - Teach or undertake ad-hoc teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects).